lbuyse/devbox-dotfiles/README.md

 # devbox-dotfiles
-dotfiles config for the cibg devbox
+Personal lbuyse dotfiles config for the cibg devbox.